-Improving the sensitivity of nuclear magnetic resonance (NMR) through hyperpolarization methods (Ardenkjaer-Larsen et al., 2015; Kovtunov et al., 2018; Akbey et al., 2013; Corzilius, 2020) requires an understanding of the limiting processes and, hence, accurate experimental measurements and data.
+Improving the sensitivity of nuclear magnetic resonance (NMR) through hyperpolarization methods (Ardenkjaer-Larsen et al.,

+- 25 2015; Kovtunov et al., 2018; Akbey et al., 2013; Corzilius, 2020) requires an understanding of the limiting processes and, hence, accurate experimental measurements and data.
 In dynamic nuclear polarization (DNP), repeated radio-frequency (RF) pulses are applied to measure build-up and decay times as well as steady-state polarization.
-However, the readout RF pulses alter the state of the spin system by converting some of the polarization into detectable transverse magnetization.
-The larger the RF pulses, the more strongly the polarization is affected by the measurement process and with this the time evolution of the system.
+However, the readout RF pulses necessary to measure the polarization levels alter the state of the spin system by converting some of the polarization into detectable transverse magnetization.
+The larger the RF pulses, the stronger the z-magnetization polarization is affected by the - 30 measurement process and with this the time evolution of the system.
 This leads to changes in the experimentally determined parameters compared to the undisturbed situation where no RF pulses are applied.
-The effect of RF pulses can be minimized by using small flip angle pulses with long repetition times or by repeating DNP experiments with a single large flip angle pulse applied at the end of the individual experiment.
-The former approach often leads to noisy data and, hence, to poor estimates of the build-up time constant and steady-state polarization, whereas the latter is time-consuming.
-We investigate an alternative path with repeated pulses of intermediate RF flip angles and repetition times.
+The effect of RF pulses can be minimized by using small flip-angle pulses with long repetition times or by repeating DNP experiments with a single large flip-angle pulse applied at the end of the individual experiment.
+The former approach often leads to noisy data and, hence, to poor estimates of the build-up time constant and steady-state polarization, whereas the latter is time consuming.
+We investigate an intermediate - 35 alternative path with repeated pulses of variable intermediate RF flip angles and repetition times.
 We correct for the effect of the readout RF pulses on the spin dynamics, leading to more accurate and faster measurements.

-The paper is divided into two parts.
-First, different RF correction methods are investigated in simulations using a rate-equation model consisting of a single polarization source and a relaxation term.
+The manuscript is divided into two parts.
+First, different RF correction methods are investigated in simulations including using a rate-equation model consisting of a single polarization source and a relaxation term.
 Second, the simulated RF correction approaches are tested experimentally on data obtained with DNP in glassy 1H matrices containing 4-oxo-TEMPO.

-Together, the theoretical foundation for the correction of RF pulse effects in hyperpolarized NMR and its practical feasibility are presented, showing the benefit of larger RF flip angles to obtain more accurate measurements of the experimental quantities of interest.
+40 Together, the theoretical foundation for the correction of RF pulse effects in hyperpolarized NMR and its practical feasibility are presented, allowing the use of larger showing the benefit of larger RF flip angles to obtain more accurate measurements of the experimental quantities of interest.

-2 Theory: rate-equation model
+2 Theory: Rate-equation model

 Let us consider a system that includes a hyperpolarization source and a relaxation term.
-For the source, we start from Fermi's golden rule and assume that the injected polarization is proportional to the available density of states, with the rate constant given by $k{\rm W}$.
-The total density of states is denoted by A and the occupied states by the nuclear polarization P, and, hence, the available density of states is given by (A-P).
-The relaxation is characterized by the relaxationrate constant $k{\rm R}$.
-In the following, we ignore the thermalequilibrium polarization as it is typically small compared to the polarization generated by the hyperpolarization process; e.g. enhancements $\epsilon = \frac{P{\rm hyp}}{P{\rm eq}}$ of more than 100 are often reported (Ardenkjær-Larsen et al., 2003; Jähnig et al., 2017; Leavesley et al., 2018; Ni et al., 2013; Corzilius, 2020; Rej et al., 2015; Kwiatkowski et al., 2018a; Shimon et al., 2022; Yoon et al., 2019; Dementyev et al., 2008; Hope et al., 2021; Jardón-Álvarez et al., 2020).
+For the source, we start from Fermi's golden rule and assume that the injected polarization is proportional to the available density of states, with the rate constant given by k_W.
+The total density of states is denoted by A, the occupied states by the nuclear polarization P and, hence, the available density of states is given by (A - P).
+The relaxation is characterized by the relaxation-rate constant k_R.
+In the following, we ignore the thermal-equilibrium polarization as it is typically small compared to the polarization generated by the hyperpolarization process, e.g., enhancements ε = P{hyp}/P{eq} of more than 100 are often reported (Ardenkjær-Larsen et al., 2003; Jähnig et al., 2017; Leavesley et al., 2018; Ni et al., 2013; Corzilius, 2020; Rej et al., 2015; Kwiatkowski et al., 2018a; Shimon et al., 2022; Yoon et al., 2019; Dementyev et al., 2008; Hope et al., 2021; Jardón-Álvarez et al., 2020).
 Combining the above arguments, the rate equation for the polarization is given by

-$$\frac{\mathrm{d}P}{\mathrm{d}t} = (A - P)k{\mathrm{W}} - k{\mathrm{R}}P. \tag{1}$$
+$$\frac{\mathrm{d}P}{\mathrm{d}t} = (A - P) \underline{k}{\mathrm{W}} - k{\mathrm{R}} \underline{P}.$$ (1)